 Meet Johan Knutsson, the curator of the Swedish folk art exhibition at the Nordic Museum.
 The display highlights the importance of the rural craftsmen in Swedish folklore and shows viewers the inspiration that these art works have on today's society.
 'Kurbits' are a whimsical stylized flower motif distinctive to Swedish folk art and a prized skill today!
 Discover the importance of the human shape within the art and find out why the exhibition pieces are so heavily influenced by religious motifs.

-Explore Puerto Rican santos tradition, a form of religious folk art believed to be at least two centuries old.
-Meet fourth generation santero Antonio Burgos of Orocovis and learn from collectors about the master artisans and symbolism of this American folk art.
+Explore the Puerto Rico santos tradition, a form of religious folk art believed to be at least two centuries old.
+Meet fourth generation santero Antonio Burgos of Orocovis and learn from collectors about the master artisans and symbolism

-Admire folk art?
-Appreciate tradition-bearers?
-Discover Rosemaling, a distinctive and beautiful folk-art style that dates back to the 16th century in Norway in the 16th century.
-In informative Q & A, meet 6th-generation rosemaler Torunn Rød Farsund of Os in Western Norway who honors her family's heritage & also uses her own sense of style to carry on this decorative art of floral designs.
+Norwegian Rosemaling is a distinctive and beautiful folk-art style that dates back to the 16th century in Norway.
+Meet Torunn Rød Farsund of Os in Western Norway who honors her family's heritage and also uses her own sense of style to carry on this decorative art of floral designs.